paul-t-keyser/PowerShell-Docco/Getting-Started.md

 	######################################################################################
-	# USING Get-Member TO DISCOVER OTHER METHODS ON THE OUTPUT OF A COMMAND
+1. Using `Get-Member` to Discover other methods on the output of a command
-	# tutor likes to represent objects as rows of a table whose columns are properties
+	####### tutor likes to represent objects as rows of a table whose columns are properties

 	> Get-Member # "gets properties & methods" of the PS Objects
 	> Get-Alias -Definition Get-Member # -->> `gm`